reshape/standard/README.md

 ### Markdown Rendering Functions

-There are two markdown rendering shortcut functions provided with this plugin pack: `md` and `mdi`.
+There are two markdown rendering shortcut functions provided with this preset: `md` and `mdi`.
 The `md` function will run a full markdown render including wrapping with a paragraph tag, rendering headlines, etc. For example:

 ```
 .content(md).